fetchai/jenesis/docs/use-contracts.md

 >>> faucet_api.get_wealth(wallet.address())
 ```

-We now proceed to deploy the cw20 contract, we define the arguments for the cw20 token such as name, symbol, decimal, and the addresses that will be funded with these cw20 tokens.
+We now proceed to deploy the cw20 contract, we define the arguments for the cw20 token: name, symbol, decimal, and the addresses that will be funded with these cw20 tokens.
+In this case we will fund wallet's address with 5000 tokens.
 ```
 >>> cw20.deploy({"name": "Crab Coin","symbol": "CRAB","decimals": 6,"initial_balances": [{"address":wallet.address(),"amount":"5000"}]},wallet)
 ```

-We can query wallet balance to make sure it has cw20 balance
+We can query wallet balance to make sure it has been funded with cw20 tokens

 ```
 >>> cw20.query({"balance":{"address":wallet.address()}})
 {'balance': '5000'}
 ```

-We now execute a cw20 token transfer from wallet to wallet2
+We now execute a cw20 token transfer of 1000 tokens from wallet to wallet2

 ```
 >>> cw20.execute({'transfer': {'amount':'1000','recipient':wallet2.address()}}, sender=wallet)